 If someone like your neighbor visits your property and experiences injury or property damage, your homeowners’ insurance may cover the medical bills and property damage.
 The insurance company also must provide your defense if someone injured on your property files a lawsuit for personal injury against you.

-Will my homeowners’ insurance cover my damaged or destroyed inventory if I operate a home based business?
+Will your homeowners’ insurance cover your damaged or destroyed inventory if you operate a home based business?

 Basic homeowners coverage will not extend to a small business operated in your home, but you can purchase a rider that will cover business activities in your home.
 Alternatively, you can purchase a business policy to cover lost inventory or damage to business equipment in your home.

-Is personal property that my son takes to college that is stolen or damaged covered by my homeowners’ policy?
+Is personal property that your son takes to college that is stolen or damaged covered by your homeowners’ policy?

 The personal property taken from the home by your son to college may be covered, but homeowners’ policies limit the extent of coverage for some types of personal property.